Maval Lok Sabha constituency

 Maval Lok Sabha constituency is one of the 48 Lok Sabha (lower house of the Indian Parliament) constituencies in Maharashtra state in western India.
 This constituency was created on 19 February 2008 as a part of the implementation of the presidential notification based on the recommendations of the Delimitation Commission of India constituted on 12 July 2002.
-It first held elections in 2009 and its first member of parliament (MP) was Gajanan Babar of Shiv Sena.
-As of the 2014 elections, its current MP is Shrirang Barne now of Balasahebanchi Shiv Sena.
+It first held elections in 2009 and its first Member of Parliament (MP) was Gajanan Babar of Shiv Sena.
+Since 2014 election, Shiv Sena's Shrirang Barne has served as the MP.

 Assembly segments

 Presently, Maval Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: